About the Orthodox Christian Church

 “The Orthodox Christian Church is evangelical, but not Protestant.
 It is orthodox, but not Jewish.
 It is catholic, but not Roman.
 It is not denominational, it is pre-denominational.
 It has believed, taught, preserved, defended, and died for the Faith of the Apostles since the Day of Pentecost 2,000 years ago.” – Our Life in Christ

-Wasn’t the Roman Catholic Church first?
+Isn’t the Roman Catholic Church the original Christian Church?

-Sort of.
-While RCC was united to original Christian Church for the first thousand years, and will often point to it in their apostolic succession, there’s more to it than that:
+While the Roman Catholic Church was in communion with original Christian Church for the first thousand years and will often point to it in their apostolic succession, there’s more to it than that:

 Historically